KidkArolis/space-router/docs/content/_index.md

 const route = router.match(url)
 ```

-Match the url against the routes and return the matching route object.
-Useful in server side rendering to translate the request URL to a matching route.
+Match the url string against the routes and return the matching route object.
+Useful in server side rendering to translate the request url to a matching route.

 ### `href`